tsundoku/tsundoku.github.io/README.md

 my CV, in FAQ format:

 Q - *how much time do you spend per week on actual coding?*
-A - altogether maybe 20 hours a week, I've never had a job that was only coding
+A - maybe 20 hours a week, I've never had a job that was only coding

 Q - *and how much time do you spend on back-end code vs. front-end code?*
 A - 90% back-end / 10% front-end

-Q - *what stack are you using right now?*
+Q - *what stack(s) are you using right now?*
 A - for the system it's C# and WCF on the back-end, with ASP.NET, WebAPI, and Angular on the front-end
-A - I write new tools in C# and WPF
+A - newer tools are in C# and WPF
-A - I used to write the tools in Python, there's still a couple of Python apps that we use every day
+A - older tools were in Python and Tk

 Q - *what do you do in the other 20 something hours?*
 A - networks, systems, security, design, copywriting

 Q - *design and copy, they have digital agencies for that sort of, flimflammery, you know?*
-A - yes, they used one of those for the company website, and it's still good for a laugh
+A - yes, they used an agency for the company website, [and it's still good for a laugh](https://www.adweek.com/creativity/vince-vaughn-and-costars-pose-idiotic-stock-photos-you-can-have-free-163239/)
 A - for technical copy I write in standard technical English (yes, there is a standard)
-A - for human copy there is, thankfully, no official brand copy style guide, [if there was an official guide it would probably look something like this](https://www.adweek.com/creativity/vince-vaughn-and-costars-pose-idiotic-stock-photos-you-can-have-free-163239/)
+A - for human copy there's no official decree, so for now I'm shoplifting from the MailChimp [style guide](https://styleguide.mailchimp.com/) and [voice and tone guide](http://voiceandtone.com/)

 Q - *what were the last projects that you worked on alone?*
-A - (many) data transformation projects, implemented as WPF apps in C#
+A - (many) data transformation tools

 Q - *what were the last projects that you worked on in a team?*
 A - a web service maintenance project, I added the changes to the web service library (assigned to me because I originally made the library), and someone else added the changes to the UI